adesai47/c0524-code-solutions/typescript-timers/typescript-timers-quiz-notes.md

 - What is a "callback" function?

+a function that is passed as an argument to another function and then called by that function to complete a task

 - Besides adding an event listener callback function to an element or the `document`, what is one way to delay the execution of a JavaScript function until some point in the future?

+setTimeout{}

 - How can you set up a function to be called repeatedly without using a loop?

+an iterator

 - What is the default time delay if you omit the `delay` parameter from `setTimeout()` or `setInterval()`?

+0

 - What do `setTimeout()` and `setInterval()` return?

+setInterval() returns an interval ID which uniquely identifies the interval. setTimeout() returns a positive integer value which identifies the timer

 ## Notes